-Browned butter frosting is a brilliant fall frosting for either apple cake or carrot cake when you need something different and extra special.
+Brown butter frosting is an easy frosting for either apple cake or carrot cake when you need something different and extra special.

 Are you familiar with browned butter?
 It takes the deliciousness of regular butter and amplifies it into something soooooo much better.

 The best part?
 It is insanely easy to make.

 Browned butter is the easiest ingredient that sounds like it takes more work than it is.